After avoiding early-season upset, GCC boys prep for new-look section

 “We'd rather have 1-2-3 innings,” McDermott said.
 “It still has to be one pitch at a time.”

-The Centurions (5-0) managed to escape the lower Alle-Kiski Valley with equal parts frustration and relief.
+The No. 3-ranked Centurions (5-0) managed to escape the lower Alle-Kiski Valley with equal parts frustration and relief.
 Down 33-20 at the break, they rallied for a 66-50 win Tuesday to start the Section 1-AA schedule off right.

 Maybe the path to an eighth consecutive section title won't be as smooth as previous ones.
 A senior-strong group that experienced the WPIAL semifinals last season is treading lightly in a new-look section, unknowns at every turn.